Alternative Payment & Advanced Care Model

 OPCA has been leading the development of APCM since 2010.

 Since 2010, OPCA has been leading the development and implementation of the FQHC Alternative Payment Methodology (APM), in partnership with the State Medicaid office within the Oregon Health Authority.
-The APM program began with a pilot group of three clinics and has now grown to include 13 out of Oregon’s 32 Community Health Centers, along with one Rural Health Clinic.
+The APM program began with a pilot group of three clinics and has now grown to include 13 out of Oregon’s 33 Community Health Centers, along with two Rural Health Clinics.
 The first cohort of clinics went live on the new payment model in March of 2013.

 After several years of development on payment transformation, OPCA created a collaborative learning community in 2013 to advance transformations in care, expanding APM to become the Advanced Payment and Care Model (APCM).
 The learning community was officially launched in early 2014 with a gathering of national experts and local safety net health care leaders to discuss the promising clinical practices available under a more flexible approach to payment.
 The learning community continues to meet several times a year to support participating clinics in care model transformation.